tomasgiden/tomasgiden.github.io/content/blog/reason-2-your-digital-transformation-fails.md

 4\.
 Don’t change too much at a time.
 Let the transformation evolve but always in the direction of the stated goals.

 Stay tuned for the third article in the series about the fallacy of the software factory.

+This article was also published on Transforming Embedded [here](https://transformingembedded.sigmatechnology.se/insight-post/reason-2-your-digital-transformation-fails-lack-of-leadership-support/ "Reason #2 your digital transformation fails").